RedisLabs/raft/docs/Using.md

 Add a node in two steps:

 - Submit an entry with the type `RAFT_LOGTYPE_ADD_NONVOTING_NODE`.
-- Libraft will call `raft_node_has_sufficient_logs_f` callback once the new node obtained enough log entries and caught up with the leader.
+- The Raft Library will call `raft_node_has_sufficient_logs_f` callback once the new node obtained enough log entries and caught up with the leader.
 - Inside that callback, you can submit an entry with the type `RAFT_LOGTYPE_ADD_NODE`.
 - Once that entry is applied, configuration change is completed.